tylergibbs/dsc180ProjectB/README.md

 * 'python run.py all' will generate all data and graphs used in our report

-* 'python run.py snp100' will generate a graph illastrating the structureal relationship in the snp100
+* 'python run.py snp100' will generate a graph illustrating the structural relationship in the snp100

-* 'python run.py data' will regenerate all the data in results/ this will take time so it is recomended to use the provided data
+* 'python run.py data' will regenerate all the data in results/ this will take time so it is recommended to use the provided data

 * 'python run.py graphs' uses the data in results/ to generate all the graphs in our report

 ### Run your own using main.py

-You can run each method on generated data or a provided csv file using 'python main.py' comand from the root directory
+You can run each method on generated data or a provided csv file using 'python main.py' command from the root directory

 'python main.py' is followed by the name of the method (DYNOTEARS, GOLEMTS, DAGMATS) followed by arguments specifying the data and output directory.